codingdave/SortPhotosWithXmp/README.md

   * First scan all images with ImageMagick to get image hash
   * with a HashSet look up for duplicates?
   * Maybe store the HashSet database on disk to speed up further iterations?
-* Instead of Copy use CopyFileWithAppendedNumber when dealing with HandleCollisions.
-Only append number if there is already another file in the directory
-* Use the function to destructure the filename into extension, directory, name, .... also inside CopyFileWithAppendedNumber

 ## TODO-Compiler wise
 * The logging message template should not vary between calls to 'LoggerExtensions.LogInformation(ILogger, string?, params object?[])'